Mindaugas Sadauskas: 2012 Summer Olympics

-Sadauskas qualified for the men's 100 m freestyle at the 2012 Summer Olympics in London, by breaking a meet record and eclipsing a FINA B-standard entry time of 49.54 seconds from the Open Luxembourg Nationals in Luxembourg City..
+Sadauskas qualified for the men's 100 m freestyle at the 2012 Summer Olympics in London, by breaking a meet record and eclipsing a FINA B-standard entry time of 49.54 seconds from the Open Luxembourg Nationals in Luxembourg City.
 At the 2012 Summer Olympics, he challenged seven other Olympians in the fifth heat, including three-time Olympian and UC Berkeley graduate Dominik Meichtry of Switzerland.
 Sadauskas edged out Meichtry to take a fourth spot by 0.17 of a second, outside his entry time of 49.78 seconds.
-Sadauskas failed to advance into the semifinals, as he placed twenty-eighth overall in the preliminaries.
+He failed to advance to the semifinals, placing twenty-eighth overall in the preliminaries.

-Besides that, Sadauskas competed at the FINA World Short Course Championship in Istanbul, Turkey.
-He qualified for the 100 m Freestyle semifinals with a time of 0:47:82 sec.
-However, he failed to advance to the final and placed 16th place.
+Sadauskas competed at the FINA World Short Course Championship in Istanbul, Turkey.
+He qualified for the 100 m Freestyle semifinals with a time of 0:47:82 sec, but did no advance to the final, placing 16th overall.

 2013-2014

-In 2013, Sadauskas swam the second fastest time in the 100 m Freestyle in SMU Mustangs history at the Conference USA Houston, Texas with a time of 0:42.77 sec. and qualified for the NCAA Championship.
+In 2013, Sadauskas swam the second fastest time in the 100 m Freestyle in SMU Mustangs history at the Conference USA Houston, Texas, with a time of 0:42.77 sec. and qualified for the NCAA Championship.